- Don’t forget the essentials: passport, prescription medicines, local currencies, travel-sized toiletries, power adapters, and face masks.

 Be sure to store the photocopies in a separate place from the originals: these will make replacing both passport and visa at the American consulate a whole lot easier if ever the originals should be lost or stolen.

-2. Prescription Medications (& Prescription)
+2. Prescription Medications (and the prescription!)

 If you're taking any prescription medications, it's a good idea to get enough to ensure you're covered the whole time you're away.
 Foreign pharmacists likely will not honor an American prescription, but it’s better to have a copy of it so that you can show it to a local doctor in case you need more.